rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 A script for running the *benchmark-IO* with the aggregation_patern is also [provided in this repository](https://github.com/rosafilgueira/Optimization_CollectiveIO_MPI/blob/master/IO-External/run-benchmark.sh), which has been used in [EDDIE cluster](http://www.ed.ac.uk/information-services/research-support/research-computing/ecdf)

+Note:
+We have used the collective IO write operations using the *PVFS2* parallel file system.

 For more details:
 - [Rosa Filgueira PhD Thesis](http://www.arcos.inf.uc3m.es/~rosaf/tesis.pdf)
 - [Paper Data Locality Aware- VECPAR 2009] (http://link.springer.com/chapter/10.1007%2F978-3-540-92859-1_14)